 Although it is a bit counter-intuitive, recent studies have shown that it is in showing up and celebrating together that one generates more stickiness in loving relationships, rather than just being a sounding board for the hard times.

 We need to have fun together to remember what actually drew us to the partnership in the first place.
 Too many relationships suffer from the shrinking amounts of time we spend together without digital distraction, or the continuously increasing pressure to do more- especially during the holidays.
 Deliberate acts of letting go of the need to get things done and creating more opportunities to laugh together, experience nature, or eat something new is how we speak love with our attention.

 Another easy way to remember your intention to give your presence is to live sensuously.
 By bringing as many of our senses as possible into a moment, we provide more sensory data for our brain to process, which in turn creates the mental depth to transform every moment into a treasured memory.

 Additionally, the most powerful way to quiet a busy mind and bring your self back into the moment is to rely on your senses.
 Sensuality is the cornerstone of a healthy libido response and provides the tools for a passionate connection to life.
 When we simply harness and focus our attention on the smallest of sensations, the holidays become a sensual plethora of indulgences.
 Taking the time to deeply inhale the scent of a freshly cut tree, holding hands in the dark under twinkling lights, tasting for the over-sweet flavor of eggnog or hot cocoa as you sip it- all of these experiences will help you to savor the warmth and magic of your physical intimacy.

-So, this holiday season, let your giving come from your heart and don’t spend anything more than your undivided attention.
+This holiday season, let your giving come from your heart and indulge your loved ones in your undivided attention.
 Everyone will be enriched beyond measure.